spanosg131/azure-shell-scripts/README.md

 # azure-shell-scripts

-Collection of scripts mostly using on Azure CLI
+Collection of scripts mostly using Azure CLI

 ## terraform-blob-provisioner.sh